Devorein/BUPD/readme.md

 - **`@bupd/server`** [Github](https://github.com/Devorein/bupd/tree/staging/packages/server) : Node.js Express server package for BUPD
 - **`@bupd/types`** [Github](https://github.com/Devorein/bupd/tree/staging/packages/types) : Typescript type definition package for BUPD
 - **`@bupd/validation`** [Github](https://github.com/Devorein/bupd/tree/staging/packages/validation) : Payload validation package for BUPD

+## Requirements

+1. Make sure you have at least node 14 install
+2. Run `node -v` and check the version
+3. If its less than `14` go [here](https://nodejs.org/en/download/) to download the required version
+4. You can also use [nvm](https://github.com/coreybutler/nvm-windows) to maintain multiple node versions in your system
+5. Check if `npm` is installed using `npm -v` (It should be installed along side node.js)

 ## Steps